SAP/jenkins-library/documentation/docs/steps/apiProviderDownload.md

 ## ${docGenDescription}

 * API Provider defines the connection details for services running on specific hosts
-* This function returns the APIProvider entity and store it in the file system
+* This function returns the APIProvider entity and stores it in the file system

 ## Prerequisites